 Our revenues and profitability are related to general levels of economic activity and employment primarily in the United States and the United Kingdom.
-As a result, economic recession in both of those countries could harm our business and financial condition, as seen by a decrease in our revenue and income during 2009.
+As a result, economic recession in both of those countries could harm our business and financial condition.
 A significant portion of our revenues is derived from Fortune 500 companies and their non-U.S. equivalents, which historically have decreased expenditures for external training during economic downturns.
-If the economies in which these companies operate remain weak or are further weakened in any future period, these companies may reduce their expenditures on external training, and other products and services supplied by us, which could materially and adversely affect our business, results of operations and financial condition.
+If the economies in which these companies operate are weakened in any future period, these companies may reduce their expenditures on external training, and other products and services supplied by us, which could materially and adversely affect our business, results of operations and financial condition.
 As we expand our business globally, we might be subject to additional risks associated with economic conditions in the countries into which we enter or in which we expand our operations.